EXPERIENCE

 United States v.
 Blevins, 755 F.3d 312 (5th Cir.
 2014) (holding that client's case must be remanded to the district court for evidentiary hearing on Bill of Information requirements)

-cert. denied (2014) (holding that the district court erred in finding that client and co-defendants conspired to possess with intent to distribute 5 kilograms or more of cocaine powder; Convictions and sentences were vacated, and case remanded for resentencing based on lower quantity)

 United States v.
+Daniels, 723 F.3d 562 (5th Cir.
+2013), reh’g granted and remanded, 729 F.3d 496 (5th Cir.), cert. denied (2014) (holding that the district court erred in finding that client and co-defendants conspired to possess with intent to distribute 5 kilograms or more of cocaine powder; Convictions and sentences vacated, and case remanded for remanded for resentencing based on lower quantity)

-Brown, United States Fifth Circuit Court of Appeals, No. 12-30235 (unpublished) (holding that law enforcement officers did not act in good faith in executing a search warrant of client’s home, and issuing judge did not have sufficient facts for the issuance of a valid search warrant; All evidence seized from client's home was suppressed; Case against client was dismissed and he was released from federal prison).
+that law enforcement officers did not act in good faith in executing a search warrant of client’s home, and judge who issued search warranted did not have sufficient facts for the issuance of a valid search warrant; All evidence seized from client's home was suppressed; Case against client was dismissed and he was released from federal prison)

 FEDERAL DISTRICT COURT CASES - CRIMINAL